 This is the last of the Canonets.

 Don’t let it bother you that the Canonet name is nowhere to be found on this camera.
-It’s a Canonet, all right, based on the 1971 Canonet 28.
-It shares the Canonet 28’s 40mm f/2.8 lens, of five elements in four groups.
+It’s a Canonet, all right, made in 1978 but based on the 1971 Canonet 28.
+The two cameras share a 40mm f/2.8 lens, of five elements in four groups.
 Like the 28, it accepts film from 25 to 400 ASA.
 I wouldn’t be surprised if it also shares the 28’s rangefinder mechanism.

 It differs from the Canonet 28 in three key areas, however.
-First, its range of apertures and shutter speeds is different, running from 1/60 sec. at f/2.8 to 1/320 sec. at f/20 (versus 1/30 sec. at f/2.8 to 1/620 sec. at f/14.5 on the 28).
+First, its range of apertures and shutter speeds is different, running from 1/60 sec. at f/2.8 to 1/320 sec. at f/20, versus 1/30 sec. at f/2.8 to 1/620 sec. at f/14.5 on the 28.
 Third, and most importantly, the A35F offers a built-in flash.
 When you slide the flash button on the back, the flash pops out of the top.
-The mechanism made it necessary to revise the film transport, which resulted in a film door that doesn’t span the back.
+Adding the flash led to a revised film transport with a shorter door.

 The flash made it necessary to move the film rewind mechanism as well.
 A little crank pops out of the top.
 The focus ring also differs from the Canonet 28, as does the way you set ASA.
 But when you hold this camera in your hands, it feels and acts like any Canonet.

-Rangefinder cameras were on the wane in 1978 when Canon issued the A35F.
-The SLR had caught fire and there was no going back.
-But there was a market for compact cameras that offered casual photographers lots of features, easy usability, and good lenses.
+The SLR reigned supreme by 1978 but there was a growing market for capable compact cameras.
 Canon probably figured that if they added a built-in flash to the Canonet 28 they could have a sales winner, at least until they could roll out their first autofocus and autoexposure camera with built-in flash, the similarly named AF35M.
 You might know that camera better as the Sure Shot.
 It came out in 1979.

 I had better luck on an early-evening drive along the Michigan Road.
 This is my favorite shot from the roll, from Sycamore Row near the little town of Deer Creek.
-This is an old alignment of the road, in service through the 1980s.
+This is an old alignment of the road, in service through the 1980s; read its story here.
 The sycamore trees made for a narrow passage.

 This abandoned school sits just off the Michigan Road along State Road 26.
 I wrote about it a long time ago; read about it here.
 I hate that it’s being allowed to deteriorate.